etwk/blog/content/lists/books.md

 - [ ] My Body (Emily Ratajkowski) #memoir #must
 - [ ] Entitled: How Male Privilege Hurts Women #philosophy
 - [ ] Sister in Law: Fighting for Justice in a System Designed by Men (Harriet Wistrich) #law #justice #real-stories
+- [ ] Looking for Lorraine: The Radiant and Radical Life of Lorraine Hansberry (Imani Perry) #biography #lesbian

 ## Fiction
 - [ ] All Quiet on the Western Front